getbraincloud/examples-unity/Authentication/_docs/GameCenter.md

 These packages will add **Apple Build Settings** to your Player Settings.
 Give it a review to make sure everything applies to your project as expected.

+You'll need to ensure that your app on App Store Connect also has Game Center entitlements.
+If everything looks to be set up properly but it hangs upon authentication, you might need to add Achievements and/or a default Leaderboard as Game Center doesn't seem to initialize fully if your app on App Store Connect doesn't have these configured.

+### brainCloud Configuration

+1. In the [brainCloud server portal](https://portal.braincloudservers.com/) for your app, navigate to `Design > Core App Info > Application IDs`
+2. Click **Configure Apple**
+3. Fill out the **Bundle Id** and **Signin Client Id** fields using the Identifier attached to your app from the Apple Developer portal.

 ---

 #### Read More